-Elaine Barbour met with Jensen Edwards on August 24th 2015 to talk about how she brought French Immersion to her community of East Vancouver in 1983 with the founding of the Eastside French Immersion Preschool.
+Elaine Barbour met with Jensen Edwards on August 24, 2015, to talk about how she brought French immersion to her community of East Vancouver in 1983 through the Eastside French Immersion Preschool.

 We met with Brenda in Bernard Dewonck at their home to talk about the early days of French immersion in the Richmond School District.
-Covering all things from the acquisition of French language resources to fruit sales as fundraisers, it was a great conversation!
+We talked about hand-made French resources and fruit sale fundraisers, among other things.

 “I started the secondary French Immersion program at Stelly’s Secondary School in Saanich in 1988.
 In 1992, I started the K – 12 gift exchange with the help of our local CPF who sponsored the evening.
 They provided the gift to the Grads (usually a pen with which to write the government exams) that were presented by the French Immersion kindergarten students.
 On the same evening, the winners of the Concours were announced.
 It was a wonderful evening that showcased the Grads and their accomplishments to the parents of the younger students and to their own parents.
 The local Trustees and media were always invited to give as much exposure as possible to the evening.
 Since then, many districts have started their own evening.
 CPF has always been fabulous in Saanich and has provided many cultural activities for our students over the years (La fête Colombienne, Marc Tardif and many others).